-One of the 101 buffalos translocated to Nkhotakota. ©Frank Weitzer training; six rangers completed an intensive ranger medic course; and two others went to Majete and South Africa for advanced courses in security.
+One of the newly translocated elephants in Nkhotakota, Malawi. © Frank Weitzer training; six rangers completed an intensive ranger medic course; and two others went to Majete and South Africa for advanced courses in security.
 Nkhotakota hosted a three-day workshop conducted with the DNPW, together with Judiciary and Police staff, to discuss various law enforcement issues, including the significance of the newly amended Wildlife Act which takes a harder stance on wildlife crime in the country.